The Best Sunrise Alarm Clocks in 2026

 Pros

-- Five wake-up sounds plus FM radio
+- 25 built-in sounds plus Bluetooth speaker and FM radio

 Cons